-The recently leaked New York Times Innovation Report shows the publisher struggling in the digital world.
+The leaked New York Times Innovation Report shows the publisher having to adapt in a changing digital world.
 It also highlights significant changes in the way people are discovering content.
+In essence the report acknowledges that social is the new content discovery layer.
 In essence fewer people arrive at a news site directly and browse, they are increasingly likely to find a specific article from social sites where they discover content.
 We take a look at the findings and implications for content discovery.

 Traditionally many people would go direct to the New York Times home page and browse for content from there.
 However, only a third of readers ever visit the home page now.
 There has been a steady and slow decline in the number of people visiting the home page as shown below.